 - to rehabilitate the offending lawyer

 - to deter unethical behavior by educating other lawyers and the public.

-The Bar's Lawyer Regulation Department is set up to resolve attorney-client disputes informally and to formally investigate serious allegations of misconduct.
+The Bar's Lawyer Regulation Department is set up to resolve disputes informally and to formally investigate serious allegations of misconduct.

 The State Bar Lawyer Regulation Department evaluates charges alleging lack of professionalism, misconduct or incapacity.
 Allegations are reviewed and an investigation is conducted if the lawyer is subject to this jurisdiction.